Why Konya is the best place to watch the Whirling Dervish

 On the right is Sultan Selim II mosque and on the left is the Mevlana Museum

-It isn’t a typical museum (it’s more of a pilgrimage site) but it provides enough information to give you some overview of the Mevlevi Order and its practices.
+It isn’t a typical museum.
+It’s more of a pilgrimage site.
+However, it provides enough information to give you some overview of the Mevlevi Order and its practices.

 The one fun fact that stuck with me was that a dervish had to go through 1001 days of suffering (meaning studying the religious practices, dances, rituals, ethics, music, and poetry among other things) and is only then given a cell and the title “Dede”.

 The museum’s center of gravity is the mausoleum.
-Upon entering one sees a row of coffins ornamented lavishly.
+Upon entering, you can see a row of lavishly ornamented coffins.

 Mevlana's highly ornamented tomb